Correlation between upper back and shoulder pain

 Nerve compression at the vertebral level works in a similar way.
 If a nerve root is compressed in the spinal column, it can send pain signals throughout the nerve, causing symptoms to radiate to other parts of the body.
 Common sources of upper back and shoulder pain include:

 - Bone spurs

-Treatment for upper back pain
+Treatment for upper back and shoulder pain

 If you are experiencing upper back pain or shoulder pain associated with nerve compression, be sure to speak with your doctor to receive a proper diagnosis.
 He or she may prescribe a conservative treatment plan that includes nonsurgical therapies such as pain medication, physical therapy, range of motion exercises or cortisone injections.
 If conservative treatments fail to address your upper back and shoulder pain, contact Laser Spine Institute to learn about our minimally invasive spine surgery that has helped more than 75,000 people find relief from debilitating neck or back conditions.

 Our minimally invasive decompression and stabilization procedures are often the clinically appropriate first choice over traditional open neck and back surgery and offer many advantages, such as a lower complication rate of 2.08 percent and no lengthy recovery.^ By using a small incision and muscle-sparing techniques, our spine surgeons are able to alleviate painful upper back and shoulder symptoms while resulting in less blood loss than highly invasive traditional open back surgery.

 Find out if you’re a candidate for our spine surgery today by reaching out to Laser Spine Institute and asking for a no-cost MRI review.* Let us help you take the next step toward reclaiming your life from chronic upper back and shoulder pain.